patorjk/figlet.js/README.md

  `------'      `-----'      `-----' '--'
 ```

-#### Font Options
+### Options

-The font options object has 3 parameters which you can set:
+The options object has several parameters which you can set:

-##### font
+#### font
 Type: `String`
 Default value: `'Standard'`

 A string value that indicates the FIGlet font to use.

-##### horizontalLayout
+#### horizontalLayout
 Type: `String`
 Default value: `'default'`

 A string value that indicates the horizontal layout to use.
-FIGlet fonts have 5 possible values for this: "default", full", "fitted", "controlled smushing", and "universal smushing". "default" does the kerning the way the font designer intended, "full" uses full letter spacing, "fitted" moves the letters together until they almost touch, and "controlled smushing" and "universal smushing" are common FIGlet kerning setups.
+FIGlet fonts have 5 possible values for this: "default", "full", "fitted", "controlled smushing", and "universal smushing". "default" does the kerning the way the font designer intended, "full" uses full letter spacing, "fitted" moves the letters together until they almost touch, and "controlled smushing" and "universal smushing" are common FIGlet kerning setups.

-##### verticalLayout
+#### verticalLayout
 Type: `String`
 Default value: `'default'`

 A string value that indicates the vertical layout to use.
-FIGlet fonts have 5 possible values for this: "default", full", "fitted", "controlled smushing", and "universal smushing". "default" does the kerning the way the font designer intended, "full" uses full letter spacing, "fitted" moves the letters together until they almost touch, and "controlled smushing" and "universal smushing" are common FIGlet kerning setups.
+FIGlet fonts have 5 possible values for this: "default", "full", "fitted", "controlled smushing", and "universal smushing". "default" does the kerning the way the font designer intended, "full" uses full letter spacing, "fitted" moves the letters together until they almost touch, and "controlled smushing" and "universal smushing" are common FIGlet kerning setups.

+#### width
+Type: `Number`
+Default value: `undefined`

+This option allows you to limit the width of the output.
+For example, if you want your output to be a max of 80 characters wide, you would set this option to 80.
+[Example](https://github.com/patorjk/figlet.js/blob/master/examples/front-end/index.htm)

-#### kerning
+#### whitespaceBreak
+Type: `Boolean`
+Default value: `false`

+This option works in conjunction with "width".
+If this option is set to true, then the library will attempt to break text up on whitespace when limiting the width.
+[Example](https://github.com/patorjk/figlet.js/blob/master/examples/front-end/index.htm)

+### Understanding Kerning

-The layout options allow you to override a font's default "kerning".
+The 2 layout options allow you to override a font's default "kerning".
 Below you can see how this effects the text.
 The string "Kerning" was printed using the "Standard" font with horiontal layouts of "default", "fitted" and then "full".

 ```
   _  __               _